Mohitdgoyal/fractal-model-pro/README.md

 I do not recommend trading this strategy as is.
 Read the rest of this README before you download the indicator for better understanding.

+## How this was built

+This script was written independently, from scratch, based on publicly available educational content explaining the Fractal Model concept (YouTube explanations, public discussion of the methodology,CRT/MXMM explanations etc).
+No proprietary source code from any commercial indicator was accessed, copied, or referenced in building this.
+The logic, structure, and code here are my own.

 ## Why I'm saying that

-Over the last year I've watched a lot of people repackage this same model under a new name, add a logo, and sell access to it.
+Over the last year I've watched a pattern repeat across this space: someone repackages this same model under a new name, adds a logo, and sells access to it.
 The pitch is always some version of the same idea: a C2 sweep followed by a CISD tells you where price is going next.
 Once you strip away the branding, that claim does not hold up.

 There is nothing about a C2 pattern by itself that has predictive power over direction.
 If you backtest C2 setups in isolation, across enough sample size, they are not profitable.
 That's not a subjective take, it's just what happens when you actually run the numbers instead of screenshotting the fifteen setups that worked this month.